MattDGTL/sonarr-radarr-queue-cleaner/README.md

 # sonarr-radarr-queue-cleaner
 A simple Sonarr and Radarr script to clean out stalled downloads.
-Coulnd't find a python script to do this job so I figured why not give it a try.
+Couldn't find a python script to do this job so I figured why not give it a try.

 Details: